There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity without any loss in transfer speed.

 Who still uses USB audio interfaces anyway?

-So if you are in the market for Thunderbolt Audio Interfaces but can’t decide which one to buy, worry not!
-We’ve got you covered!
+If you’re in the market for Thunderbolt Audio Interfaces but can’t decide which one to buy, worry not!
+I’ve got you covered!

-We’ve shortlisted some of the best audio interfaces in the market across budgets, together with answers to some of the questions you might have.
+I’ve shortlisted some of the best audio interfaces in the market across budgets, plus some answers to any questions you might have.

 The 6 Best Thunderbolt Audio Interfaces for Recording